PBR Logo (Pabst Blue Ribbon Logo)

 The PBR logo is a testament to the exclusivity of the brewing company.
 It speaks of its deep historical roots and adherence to traditions.
-Although the emblem isn’t heraldic, it’s perceived as the personal mark of some dynasty.
-Indeed, in its early stages, the company was a family affair that rose to international prominence, thus requiring a representative visual identity to showcase its high achievements.
+Although the emblem isn’t heraldic, it is perceived as the personal mark of a dynasty.
+Indeed, in its early stages, the company was a family affair that rose to international prominence, so it required a representative visual identity to showcase its achievements.

 PBR: Brand overview